Go to page content

 A young Asian woman sleeps on a white bed with an alarm clock placed on a side table

-Have you ever felt anxious and stressed out that you struggle to fall or stay asleep at night?
+Have you ever felt so anxious and stressed out that you struggle to fall or stay asleep at night?
 Sleep anxiety and insomnia can severely affect your body, but the condition is treatable.

 Anxiety is a feeling of worry, discomfort, or unease.
 It’s normal to feel anxious occasionally in stressful or fearful situations.
 However, in anxiety disorders, this feeling of anxiousness becomes excessive.
 This may stop your brain from calming down, leading to the disruption of sleep.